 Entertaining Health: Inspiring Hollywood to Create Stories That Change Lives

-Hollywood, Health & Society Director Sandra de Castro Buffington will deliver a presentation at the Cause Placement 2012 conference titled “Entertaining Health: Inspiring Hollywood to Create Stories That Change Lives” in Washington, D.C. on Oct.
+Hollywood, Health & Society Director Sandra de Castro Buffington gave a presentation at the Cause Placement 2012 conference titled “Entertaining Health: Inspiring Hollywood to Create Stories That Change Lives” in Washington, D.C. on Oct.
 11.

-The conference, which connects entertainment and causes, will “offer new insights and strategy, and practical ways both can create big wins for their content and missions.”
+The conference, which connects entertainment and causes, offered "new insights and strategy, and practical ways both can create big wins for their content and missions.”

-In her presentation, Buffington will discuss how HH&S harnesses the power of the entertainment industry by helping writers with a range of services—including its signature Storybus Tours, briefings and consultations with experts, and panel discussions—to create dramatic and realistic storytelling that influences audiences to make healthy lifestyle choices.
-She will offer story examples from among the many shows it has worked with, and introduce techniques for creating transmedia campaigns using social media sites.
+In her presentation, Buffington discussed how HH&S harnesses the power of the entertainment industry by helping writers with a range of services—including its signature Storybus Tours, briefings and consultations with experts, and panel discussions—to create dramatic and realistic storytelling that influences audiences to make healthy lifestyle choices.
+She offered story examples from among the many shows it has worked with, and introduced techniques for creating transmedia campaigns using social media sites.

-Cause Placement 2012 is being described on its website as “an interactive, in-depth exploration of strategies and initiatives that create mutually-beneficial matches between causes and content—embedding messaging and marketing into the influential channels of entertainment including movies, television, celebrity activation, publishing, music and gaming.”
+Cause Placement 2012 was described on its website as “an interactive, in-depth exploration of strategies and initiatives that create mutually-beneficial matches between causes and content—embedding messaging and marketing into the influential channels of entertainment including movies, television, celebrity activation, publishing, music and gaming.”